aalia-301275/Project_Management_Tool/README.md

 ## 🤖 AI-Assisted Development (Transparency Note)

-Parts of this project, especially JavaScript logic and debugging, were developed with the assistance of AI tools (ChatGPT).
+Parts of this project, especially JavaScript logic and debugging, were developed with the assistance of AI tools (Claude, Chatgpt).

 However: